sunzj/Way_of_Downgrade_BOSE_QC35ii/README.md

 to cheat updater, then it will download the old firmware files to device and update.

-# Way of downgradebose qc35 ii firmware
+# Way of downgrade BOSE QC35 ii firmware

 Environment: Bose Updater ver is 6.0.0.4388, win7, chrome 75.0.3770.142